Caro Hotel, Valencia

 Authenticity

-When Caro Hotel's current owners started renovating the ruins of a neo-Gothic palace in 2005, they unearthed over 2,000 years of history, including remnants of first-century BCE Roman columns and portions of the city's 12th-century Moorish walls.
-Today, this is Valencia's only designated historical landmark hotel, and it was recently awarded one of Spain's first Michelin Keys.
+When Caro Hotel's current owners started renovating the ruins of this neo-Gothic palace in 2005, they unearthed over 2,000 years of history, including remnants of first-century BCE Roman columns and portions of the city's 12th-century Moorish walls.
+Today, it's Valencia's only designated historical landmark hotel, and it was recently awarded one of Spain's first Michelin Keys.
 The hotel's elegant facade looks much as it did when it was the home of the 19th-century Marquis of Caro, but inside you'll find minimalist, modern design courtesy of Francesc Rifé.
 Sleek lines and a monochrome palette provide a gallery-like backdrop to the ancient relics on display, with black walls and glossy resin floors juxtaposing with ancient stone arches, medieval wooden ceilings, and ornate Rococo cornices.

 Location